Natterjack toad: Ireland

 To reverse habitat loss, the National Parks and Wildlife Service has created ponds for the species with some funding from the Heritage Council.
 The natterjack is considered endangered in Ireland.
 As of July 2021, a project involving Fota Wildlife Park and the National Parks and Wildlife Service has released 6,000 toadlets into their natural range in County Kerry.

+The natterjack toad is used as a symbol for Dooks Golf club in Kerry.